 - 1. If this setting isn't configured here, the value from the .ini file is used. - 2.
-If this setting is configured neither here nor in the .ini file, it is disabled by default.
+If this setting is not configured either here or in the .ini file, it is disabled by default.

 Specify the storage path for VHDX files